Geborgen/nordic-souls/README.md

 ### Mod Configuration Menu

-All MCMs have been pre-configured.
-Wait until all notifications on the top left are gone before opening the MCM.
+MCMs have been pre-configured.
+Wait until you receive a "configuration complete" pop-up.
 Afterwards, you can tweak them to your liking if you want to customize your experience.

 > [!CAUTION]
 > Failure to wait for MCMs to finish can cause quite a few issues later on and will require you to start a new save.